Research on Light Installation Art Design within the Context of Regional Culture: A Case Study at the Guangzhou International Light Festival

 Abstract

-The research findings indicate that the design of light installation artworks rich in regional culture involves a seven-step process.
+The research findings indicated that the design of light installation artworks rich in regional culture involves a seven-step process.
 During the creation process, it is essential to consider the social and historical nature of the work, the audience's interpretation, behavior, and feedback.
-Tangible representation of visual symbols and the abstract expression of cultural elements emerge as effective means to showcase regional culture in light installation artworks.
+The tangible representation of visual symbols and the abstract expression of cultural elements emerge as effective means to showcase regional culture in light installation artworks.

-In conclusion, the study sheds light on the intricate process of incorporating regional culture into light installation art and provides valuable insights for artists and creators.
+In conclusion, the study shed light on the intricate process of incorporating regional culture into light installation art and provided valuable insights for artists and creators.
 The identified steps and considerations contribute to a comprehensive understanding of how to infuse cultural richness into these artworks, enhancing their significance and impact within the context of festivals like the Guangzhou International Light Festival.

 Article Details